smiles2408/Portfolio/README.md

 # Portfolio

-This personal portfolio is created with React and Tailwind CSS
+This personal portfolio is created with React and CSS